nazmul-nhb/nhb-scripts/README.md

             ]
         },
     },
-    // Optional hooks to inspect or execute something at the beginning or after the module generation
+    // Optional hooks to inspect or execute something at the beginning or after the module generation (runs for all templates)
     hooks: {
         onGenerate(name) {
             console.log('➡️  Generating:', name);